 It is imperative that a study away course have as much academic rigor as any traditional on-campus course.
 If the academic content of the proposed course does not meet acceptable criteria, or if the syllabus does not adequately meet all of the aforementioned guidelines, then the course proposal will be returned for revision.

 Upon approval of a study abroad course, you will work with the Study Away staff to determine the actual costs of the course.
-Missouri Western regulations require the Study Away staff to obtain three competitive bids for all major costs associated with the course – airfare, hotel, on-site transportation, etc. When these bids have been acquired, you will meet with the staff of Study Away and the Western Institute Financial Officer to establish a final budget for the course.
+Missouri Western regulations require the Study Away staff to obtain three competitive bids for all major costs associated with the course – airfare, hotel, on-site transportation, etc. When these bids have been acquired, you will meet with the staff of Study Away and the Study Away Office Financial Officer to establish a final budget for the course.
 Part of this process will involve determining the minimum enrollment figure required for the course to “make.”
 Once the budget and enrollment figure are finalized, they cannot be changed.

 With final budget and enrollment figures, you and the Study Away staff can begin to actively recruit for the course.